dynatrace-ace-services/easy-dynakube-deployment/README.md

     kubectl label namespace default istio-injection=enabled

     #waiting for easytravel_www pod report READY before installing istio gateway > 3 minutes
-    #putty ONLY (shell-in-the-box with port 443 will be shutdown at the end of this step)
     while [[ `kubectl get pods -n easytravel | grep easytravel-www | grep "0/"` ]];do kubectl get pods -n easytravel;echo "==> waiting for easytravel_www pod ready";sleep 1; done
     #putty ONLY (shell-in-the-box with port 443 will be shutdown at the end of this step)
     kubectl apply -f https://raw.githubusercontent.com/dynatrace-ace-services/easy-dynakube-deployment/main/manifest-easytravel/istio-easytravel.yaml
     kubectl get ns
+    echo "at the end of this step, shell-in-the-box with port 443 will be stopped by istio - acces with putty on tcp port 22 is possible"

 ## Kubernetes integration configuration
-From `Settings > Cloud and virtualization > Kubernetes`.
+From `Kubernetes > <k8s> > Settings (in Actions menu)`.

     Monitor event : `enable`
     Opt in to the Kubernetes events feature for analysis and alerting : `enable`